Indezine Logo

 C. Preview area

-This shows the active slide (see Figure 4).
+This shows the active slide, as shown in Figure 4, above.
 The same slide is simultaneously displayed full screen on the projected screen (secondary display).

 D. Next Slide